KathyReid/data-wrapper/README.md

 Visualizations
 ---------------------

-DataWrapper makes it easy to add a new type of visualization.
+Datawrapper makes it easy to add a new type of visualization.

 Visualizations are listed in the file '/visualizations/config.json.php'